 Development of aural techniques through dictation and performance of intervals and melodic and simple rhythmic structures.
 Also includes general techniques of listening to music.
-Required of all music majors.

 MUS 128 Aural Perception II /1 cr. hr./2 periods (1 lec., 1 lab)

 Continuation of MUS 127.
 Development of aural techniques through dictation and performance of intervals, chord progressions and melodic and rhythmic structures.
 Includes general techniques of listening to music.
 Required of all music majors.